Tommrodrigues/Blog/content/posts/My DIY Smart Sprinklers/index.md

 Smart sprinkler systems are some of the most popular smart home accessories, and can make a noticeable difference to your garden's health.

-Features like weather forecasting allow smart sprinkler systems to look at the weather conditions for the next few days to determine factors such as rainfall, temperature, and cloud cover.
+Features like weather forecasting allow smart sprinkler systems to look at future weather conditions to determine factors such as rainfall, temperature, and cloud cover.

-Using this information, the controller can adjust watering schedules and durations for each of the zones, and spread this across multiple cycles to optimise the conditions needed for each inidivdual garden.
+Using this information, the controller can adjust watering schedules and durations for each of the zones, and spread this across multiple cycles to optimise the conditions needed for each individual garden.

 ![image](./images/rain.jpg)